hvmerode/junit-pipeline/README.md

     tag: $(version)
 </pre>

-To replace the version to a fixed value (2.1.0), use: overrideTemplateParameter("tag", "2.1.0").
+To replace the version to a fixed value (2.1.0), call: pipeline.overrideTemplateParameter("tag", "2.1.0").
 This results in:
 <pre>
 - template: step/mytemplate.yml
   parameters: